MicrosoftDocs/VBA-Docs/api/Excel.ChartTitle.FormulaLocal.md

 api_name:
 - Excel.ChartTitle.FormulaLocal
 ms.assetid: 0bfe5792-c647-86de-ce37-f2011bc89c31
-ms.date: 06/08/2017
+ms.date: 04/20/2019
 localization_priority: Normal
 ---

 # ChartTitle.FormulaLocal property (Excel)

-Gets or sets a  **String** value that represents the formula of the object using A1-style notation, in the language of the user.
+Gets or sets a **String** value that represents the formula of the object by using A1-style notation, in the language of the user.
 Read/write.

 ## Syntax